Kerne Bridge

-Kerne Bridge is a hamlet in south Herefordshire, England, about 3.5 mi south of the market town of Ross-on-Wye on the B4234 Ross-on-Wye to Coleford road.
+Kerne Bridge is a hamlet in south Herefordshire, England, about 3.5 mi south of the market town of Ross-on-Wye on the B4234 Ross-on-Wye to Coleford road adjacent to Bishopswood.
 Situated on the left bank of the River Wye, it takes its modern name from the nineteenth century bridge over the river.
 It was once a significant stop on the now disused and abandoned Monmouth to Ross-on-Wye railway, and is now known for a popular canoe-launching site.
 It marks the northern start of the Upper Wye Gorge and is situated in the heart of the Wye Valley Area of Outstanding Natural Beauty.

 History

-The history of the hamlet began when a primitive manually-operated mill for grinding corn came to be established there.
+The history of the hamlet began when a primitive manually operated mill for grinding corn came to be established there.
 This type of mill was known in Old English as a cweorn.
 The presence of the mill gave the name - The Cweorn - to the small settlement which began to be built up around the mill.
 Over time the spelling of the name of the settlement was simplified to The Quern.
 Records show that it was still known that way until at least 1815, but by the mid-1820s spelling simplification had further altered its name to The Kerne.
 It later became known as Kerne Bridge when the bridge over the River Wye was built at the hamlet in 1828.